nerminhassan2/Excel_Project-Data_Analytics/Project_1-Dashboard/README.md

 ### ❎ Data Validation

-#### 🔍 Filtered List
+####  Filtered List

-- 🔒 **Enhanced Data Validation:** Implementing the filtered list as a data validation rule under the `Job Title`, `Country`, and `Type` option in the Data tab ensures:
+-  **Enhanced Data Validation:** Implementing the filtered list as a data validation rule under the `Job Title`, `Country`, and `Type` option in the Data tab ensures:
-    - 🎯 User input is restricted to predefined, validated schedule types
+    -  User input is restricted to predefined, validated schedule types
-    - 🚫 Incorrect or inconsistent entries are prevented
+    -  Incorrect or inconsistent entries are prevented
-    - 👥 Overall usability of the dashboard is enhanced
+    -  Overall usability of the dashboard is enhanced

 <img src="/Images/1_Salary_Dashboard_Data_Validation.gif" width="425" height="400" alt="Salary Dashboard Data Validation">

 ## Conclusion

-I created this dashboard to showcase insights into salary trends across various data-related job titles.
-Utilizing data from my Excel course, this dashboard allows users to make informed decisions about their career paths.
-Exploring the functionalities to understand how location and job type influence salaries.
+This project demonstrates how Excel can be transformed from a spreadsheet tool into a powerful data analysis and visualization platform.

+By combining charts, formulas, and data validation, I created a dashboard that allows users to:
+- Explore salary trends
+- Make informed career decisions
+- Understand how geography and role type affect compensation

+This project highlights my growing skills in data analysis, Excel automation, and dashboard design.